 Putting all that power to the ground in a controllable way requires an incredible amount of technology.
 That’s where LVDI and other pieces of technology come in.
 The automaker believes the result is a driving experience that matches exactly what the driver wants, regardless of the mode the car is in.
 Whether it be Strada, Sport, or the track ready Corsa, the vehicle delivers.That control allows a driver to do something that typically takes months if not years to master drifting.
 It goes against what the car wants to do, which is lose traction.
 But in Sport mode it’s possible.
 To do that, the vehicle has to figure out (in real time and safely) things like what angle it wants to slide.
 The Huracán EVO Spyder has to understand that you want to drift and not fight that.
 If it does, it will jerk the car (and driver) back into alignment.

 To drift, the automaker started where lots of companies start with new technology: In the simulator.
 But a computer can’t faithfully reproduce the real world.
 Mostly that has to do with tires, a variable that’s tough to predict because of the density of the rubber’s compound and its wear.
+Here on CarBibles you’ll be able to confidently select the brand and model of all-season tire that best suits your needs and budget to reduce rubber wear time.

 Then, of course, there’s the driver.
 We all drive differently but the experience must be the same for everyone.
 It’s important that even with all that technology, it’s still a driving experience.
 “We don’t want to have something that substitutes the driver.
 We want to have a car that is able to understand what the driver wants to do,” Reggiani said.